What is Societal?

 He is also a member of the European Regional Research Innovation Network (ERRIN) for transportation, and holds Fellowships with the Chartered Institute of Purchasing and Supply (CIPS) and Royal Geographic Society (RGS).

-Jacquie Bridgman is a Research Assistant at SOCIETAL.
+Jacquie is a Research Assistant at Societal and the LIST Institute.

 Sam Evans is the Office Manager for SOCIETAL and is responsible for the day-to-day running of the office and providing robust and transparent governance for the team.
 She is also the Senior Administrator for the Institute of Logistics, Infrastructure, Supply & Transport [LIST] at the University of Northampton.